JRayHunt/Pewlett-Hackard-Analysis/README.md

 ![Retiring_titles.PNG](/analysis/Retiring_titles.PNG)

 There are 1549 employees that are eligible for a mentorship program.
-This should be enough to mature employees to take leadership roles.
+This is not enough current employees to take on senior and leadership roles at Pewlett Hackard.
+Additional hiring of senior engineers and senior staff should be planned for.
+Need to evaluate by dept.

+Additionally, the salary of the retiring employees should be analysed to plan for the budget to replace these employees given today's salary expectations.

+Finally,